Gresgo/AndroidActualApp/README.md

 WIP (work in progress)
 ================================
-Еhis project is being developed in my spare time, you can see the most recent changes under feature/ branches or development in case of their absence
+This project is being developed in my spare time, you can see the most recent changes under feature/ branches or development in case of their absence